vihaannnn/City-Segmentation-Inpainting/README.md

 ## Web App

 The web app is included [here](https://city-segmentation-inpainting-gcpa28fv6enxw9ategareh.streamlit.app/), this demonstrates the entire project as an interactive experience.
+A video demonstration is shown [here](https://youtu.be/NKNGBUchROA).